snowAvacado/lang-info/readme.md

 # lang-lines

-simple script to show nr of lines for each language type used.
+simple script to show nr of lines for each language in git repo.

 usage:

 step1: clone this repo, i.e
 ```bash
 git clone https://github.com/snowAvacado/lang-lines.git